dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/05-upgrading-to-v1.3.md

 - **[Python models](building-models/python-models)** are natively supported in `dbt-core` for the first time, on data warehouses that support Python runtimes.

-- **[Metrics](building-a-dbt-project/metrics)** have been updated to reflect their new syntax for definition, as well as additional attributes that are now available.
+- Updates made to **[Metrics](building-a-dbt-project/metrics)** reflect their new syntax for definition, as well as additional properties that are now available.

 Docs in progress: [Issues labeled "dbt-core v1.3"](https://github.com/dbt-labs/docs.getdbt.com/issues?q=is%3Aissue+label%3A%22dbt-core+v1.3%22+)

-- **[`node_color` now a supported `docs` attribute](/docs/reference/resource-configs/docs.md)**: You can add custom colors to the dbt docs lineage (DAG) graph.
+- **[`node_color` now a supported `docs` attribute](/docs/reference/resource-configs/docs.md)**: You can add custom colors to the DAG.
 For the first time, you can physically visualize layers within the DAG, such as bronze, silver, and gold.